hexbus/ppebcr-docs/README.md

 ## 📂 File Structure on USB

-The USB stick root directory should contain:
+The USB stick must be formatted exFAT, and root directory should contain:

 ```bash
 /